What is the Galveston Diet, exactly? Carrie Gabriel, MS, RDN, explains this eating plan for people in menopause and

 - lean + grass-fed beef, turkey, and chicken

 Lastly, it’s worth noting that quinoa is the only grain-like food allowed on this diet.
 It’s the sole exception since it packs all nine essential amino acids and helps with muscle maintenance.

-You can eat unsaturated fats on this diet, as they’re a healthier choice for anyone trying to lose weight and support overall health.
+You can eat unsaturated fats on the Galveston Diet meal plan, as they’re a healthier choice for anyone trying to lose weight and support overall health.

 - nuts (walnuts, almonds)

 - seeds (pumpkin, pine nuts, sunflower)

-The ideal vegetables for this diet are those that are low in starch and high in anti-inflammatory antioxidants, such as:
+The ideal vegetables for the Galveston Diet are those that are low in starch and high in anti-inflammatory antioxidants, such as:

-Fruits that are low in sugar and rich with antioxidants are prized on the Galveston Diet food list.
+Fruits that are low in sugar and rich in antioxidants are prized on the Galveston Diet food list.

 - Tomatoes (yes, they’re a fruit!)